Do Go On - 125 - The Legend of Bigfoot

 They are not.

-to confirm that Wallace was in fact responsible for the footprints.
-From what I read it wasn't clear
+that Wallace was in fact responsible for the footprints.

-whether or not this meant that Wallace himself was some sort of a big foot or if he faked the footprints.
+that Wallace himself was some sort of a big foot,

-I think people probably would have noticed just in like
+I think people probably would have noticed just in like interviewing him

-interviewing him that he had super huge feet.
-And they would have been quite out of proportion
+And they would have been quite out of proportion with the rest of his body.

-to interview him either, so it wasn't able to make that.
 I would assume it's the latter.
-Okay.

 Imagine if a little prank that you did created something as famous as Bigfoot.

-It would be so great.
+That would be so great.

-And the area of Bluff Creek continues to be a hotspot for bigfoot trackers.
+And the area of Bluff Creek continues to be a hotspot for Bigfoot trackers.

 But another one of the most famous stories occurred right here in this location.